railgun-reloaded/subsquid-client/README.md

 ### Direct GraphQL Queries

-For more complex queries, you can use direct GraphQL using client.request:
+For more complex/custom queries, you can use direct GraphQL using client.request:

 ```ts
 // Note: Enums must be in uppercase in raw GraphQL queries